-4.1.4.
+4.3.4.
 Transfer of Credits

-A maximum of 30 semester credit hours will be permitted for credit from completion of a committee approved master's degree.
-Of the 90 graduate semester credits required for a Ph.D., at least 33 credits, plus all dissertation research credits, must be earned under the supervision of the student's POS committee.
+A maximum of 30 semester credit hours will be permitted for credit from completion of a committee approved master's degree (research credits cannot be transferred; only course credits can be transferred).
+Of the 90 graduate semester credits required for a Ph.D., at least 33 credits, plus all dissertation research credits, must be earned under the supervision of the student's committee at Purdue University.